tjdaas/kappa-SPL2/README.md

 ## Future implementations:
 1. add optimization scheme on S22 to allow all combinations of \kappa's, spin scaling and mpac functionals.
 2. A smarter method to calculate all the functionals in all_run.py.
-3. Rewriting the numba_codes file with jax instead.